ashwinath/money-tracker-telegram/README.md

-cc | Amount paid using credit card. tax | Amount paid to the tax man. insurance | Amount spent for insurance.
+cc | Amount paid using credit card. tax | Amount paid to the tax man. insurance | Amount spent for insurance. shared cc reim | Amount used for the shared credit card but for personal use and to be reimbursed

 ### Classification